Metal Hero Series: Current status

 Some Metal Heroes have also made cameo appearances.
 In 2004, a special Tokusou Sentai Dekaranger stage show had a special appearance by Gavan, who assisted Hurricane Red from Ninpuu Sentai Hurricaneger and Aba Red from Bakuryuu Sentai Abaranger in battling various Alienizer monsters from Deka Ranger.

 In 2005, Toei released some Uchuu Keiji trilogy merchandise.
 Later that year, Bandai released a "Souchaku Henshin" figure of Gavan, followed by "Souchaku Henshin" figures of Sharivan and Shaider in early 2006.
 In May 2006, a PlayStation 2 video game titled The Space Sheriff Spirits was released.
 The game featured Gavan, Sharivan and Shaider all teaming up to battle past enemies from their series.
-The game was panned by critics, however, for bland graphics and dull gameplay.
 In early 2008, the trading card company Cardass announced a new, Metal Heroes based expansion to their Rangers Strike card game, entitled Special Metal Edition, featuring characters and vehicles from the various Metal Hero Series for use within the game.

 Despite no more television series having been made, the Space Sheriff Series re-emerged in the 2010s with feature films, including new actors portraying successors to Gavan, Sharivan, and Shaider.
 Some of them are stand alone entries, while others feature crossovers with other Super Sentai and Kamen Rider characters.

+On November 18, 2025, official Japanese trademark filing for Space Sheriff Gavan Infinity was reported.